vishalbelsare/py3langid/README.rst

 4. Single .py file with minimal dependencies
 5. Deployable as a web service

-All that is required to run ``langid.py`` is >= Python 2.7 and numpy.
+All that is required to run ``langid.py`` is Python >= 3.6 and numpy.

-The main script ``langid/langid.py`` is cross-compatible with both Python2 and Python3, but the accompanying training tools are still Python2-only.
+The accompanying training tools are still Python2-only.

 ``langid.py`` is WSGI-compliant.  ``langid.py`` will use ``fapws3`` as a web server if available, and default to ``wsgiref.simple_server`` otherwise.